mogenius/docs/mogenius/docs/services/vuejs.md

 [Learn more about how to manage resources for services](./../cloud-management/resource-management.md)

 **How to deploy**
-To initiate a Vue.js project with mogenius you can add it as a service to your cloudspace.
+To initiate a Vue.js project,  you can add it as a service to your cloudspace.
 Select Vue.js from the service library and follow the instructions.
-We have written a detailed tutorial on [how to launch Vue.js with mogenius](./../tutorials/creating%20vuejs.md).
+There is a detailed tutorial available on [how to launch Vue.js with mogenius](./../tutorials/creating%20vuejs.md).